While cruise ships have sunk over the years, such incidents are remarkably uncommon.

 Casualties: Nearly 500 deaths

-This small cruise ship offered summer tours around the Loire River and French coastline.
+This small cruise ship offered summer tours around the Loire River and the French coastline.
 On a stormy day, the ship was dangerously overfilled with passengers, many of whom moved to one side to watch the waves.
-This caused the vessel to capsize in a tragic accident that left only eight survivors.

 7. Georges Philippar (1932)